 There are a lot of different insurance products out there for companies engaging in international trade, and it’s important to know which ones you need for your business, and which insurance company has the right services for you.

-Marine insurance is carried by every major seagoing transportation provider who engages in international trade, purchased through an insurance broker.
-In almost every case, it is not purchased by an importer or exporter – but purchased by the transportation company, to protect their vessel and all of the cargo, personnel, and other assets that are located on the vessel.
+Marine insurance is carried by every major seagoing transportation provider who engages in international trade, and is purchased through an insurance broker.
+In almost every case, it is not purchased by an importer or exporter.
+Instead, this type of insurance is purchased by the transportation company and forms a crucial part of their risk management.
+This insurance protects their vessel and all of the cargo, personnel, and other assets that are located on the vessel.

 In the event that a vessel sinks, or another disaster strikes which causes delays, the destruction of cargo, or another covered loss or damage event occurs, the marine insurance policyholder files a claim with their insurance provider.